They last played for India in Match 2025.

 –

 The tour will be key for India’s preparations for the next two major ICC events – the 2026 T20I World and the 2027 ODI World Cup.
-While India won the previous edition of the T20I World Cup, they faced a heartbreak in the ODI event back in 2023 after losing in the summit clash against the Aussies.
+India won the previous edition of the T20I World Cup.
+However, they faced heartbreak in the ODI event in 2023 after losing the summit clash against the Aussies.

-This will thus be a final chance at redemption for India’s two biggest cricketing stars and add another feather to their already illustrious international careers before pulling the curtains.
+This will thus be a final chance at redemption for India’s two biggest cricketing stars.
+They will look to add another feather to their already illustrious international careers before pulling the curtains.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.